 No, this book does not fit into the author’s overall work.
 At all.

 Perry is a trained electrical engineer.
-He wrote books about electrical engineering, and marketing and business development matters.
+He wrote books about electrical engineering, and about marketing and business development matters.

 The “Evolution Version 2.0” is something that is standing out from Perry’s usual way of life like a 6th thumb on a human hand.